-Through no fault of Appellant, undersigned counsel has yet to complete her review of review Appellant's case and advise Appellant regarding potential errors.
-Appellant was informed of his right to a timely appeal and this request for an enlargement of time, and Appellant agrees
+Through no fault of Appellant, undersigned counsel has yet to complete her review of Appellant's case.
+This enlargement of time is necessary to allow undersigned counsel to fully review Appellant's case and advise Appellant regarding potential errors.
+Appellant was informed of his right to a timely appeal and this request for an enlargement of time, and Appellant agrees with this request for an enlargement of time.